tkubica12/azureimage-automation/README.md

-# Azure image automation demo: container-like automation for standard VMs
+# Azure image automation demo: container-like automation for standard VM images

 Working with containers gives you new experiences in area of automation.
 When you need to go back to world of VMs (eg. because your applications are not ready for such move yet), you might miss quite a few things:
 * You can easily pass information to containers with environmental variables or Kubernetes ConfigMaps